Coolant Leak Repair Cost

 Automotive water pump

-Antifreeze can also leak due to problems with the water pump, a belt-driven device that circulates coolant through the system.
-If coolant is low, contaminated, or the belt has an issue, the pump can overheat and cause the gaskets and seals to leak.
+Antifreeze can also leak due to problems with the water pump, a belt-driven mechanism that circulates coolant through the system.
+If coolant is low, contaminated, or the belt has a defect, the pump can overheat and cause the gaskets and seals to leak.

 Repair Costs

-If the timing belt is the issue, costs are slightly less at $367 to $756.
-Replacing the gaskets and seals is possible, but it’s often more feasible to just swap out the pump.
+If the timing belt is the issue, costs are slightly lower at $367 to $756.
+Replacing the gaskets and seals is feasible, but it’s often more practical to just swap out the pump.

 Worn Radiator Cap